stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 1. **What is the URL for your public GitHub repository containing all of the files ready to run your program as-is?**
    Group project members, also be sure to provide your individual GitHub username.

-   > **Warning**
+> [!WARNING]
 >
 > ### WE CAN ONLY GRADE A FINAL PROJECT THAT RUNS!
 >
 > If your code does not run, you will receive a zero on the
 > Final Project.
 Test it on your computer, test it on a friend's computer, test it in a computer lab.
 Be absolutely
 > certain that your code will run as-is.
 It is better to have more limited code that runs than more complex code that
 > doesn't.
 If your project has external dependencies, make sure to include a `requirements.txt` file or
 > `environment.yml` file in the root of your repository.

 2. **Which three functions or methods that you wrote are you proudest of/happiest with?
 For each of those three functions/methods, describe (briefly) why you like them.**